“Deep peace, big views and tons of style at this cool hotel on the edge of a desert”

 - Bicycles Available

-There are 10 rooms in the main house and 12 cubes in the courtyard.
+There are 10 rooms in the main house, 12 cubes and 4 bubbles in the courtyard.
 All have gorgeous daybeds built into bay windows.
 This is the signature feature of the hotel and it works a treat - comfy little sofas that are easy on the eye.
 They are especially good in the cubes with desert views as you can loll about all day, losing your gaze in the horizon and watching the light at play.

 The style throughout is the same.
 Minimalist interiors come with pared-down contemporary design.
 You get white walls, stripped floorboards and raw pine window frames.
 None are huge so if you want extra space book one of the suites, which have sofas in separate sitting areas.
 All rooms have bathrobes and toiletries in white-tiled bathrooms that come with excellent power showers.
 There’s good storage, too, and air conditioning, and flat-screen TVs hang on the walls (though annoyingly they only have Spanish channels).

 Rooms in the main house don’t have desert views, but they all come with private terraces, 5 of which hold open-air bathtubs.
 These terraces are very private - no windows overlook them.
 Two rooms in the main house are suites, and their sitting areas open onto private garden terraces, where a bathtub waits.
 We've heard feedback that these main-house rooms can be noisy so if this bothers you, book a cube.